-Milton Markets are a fantastic inner-city Sunday market held in the leafy grounds of the old Royal Thai Orchid restaurant in Milton's commercial village.
+Milton Markets are a fantastic inner-city Sunday market held in the leafy grounds of Milton Green's commercial village.

 Alleyways, which run around the perimeter of the building are labelled with signs pointing to what you can expect to find in that area.

 Along Cribb St are the majority of food stalls and trucks peddling delicious eats and street food from around the world: Dim Sum, Banh Mi, fresh-baked NY bagels, Paella, Abyssinian dishes, Roesti, German sausages, Malaysian style Roti, Gyoza, Korean Fusion sliders, Dutch Poffertje, Austro-Hungarian treats, Spanish breakfasts, Greek sweets, French Lava Cake and Turkish Gozleme.